-Starting Dec.
-15, ALL migratory game bird hunters will be required to register for HIP either through the Go Outdoors Iowa app on their smartphone or through a link at www.iowadnr.gov/waterfowl.
-This change is to improve registration accuracy and facilitate license purchasing.
+- All licensed hunters pursuing migratory game birds are required to register for HIP either through the Go Outdoors Iowa app on their smartphone or through a link at www.iowadnr.gov/waterfowl.
+Migratory game birds include doves, ducks, geese, coots, woodcock and snipe.
 See p.
-20.
+20. - The Metro Goose Zones and season dates have been updated.
+See p.
+9 for dates, and p.
+21 for information on obtaining maps.